-Student's Name: IDNumber: egree Sought: Degree Program: Title of the thesis/dissertation to be applied toward the e requirements of the degree and the degree program listed above: Will Research Committee Review Be Required?
-(This section must be completed.)
-Protocol # Biosafety Committee (Recombinant DNA) Yes No Animal Care and Use Committee Yes No Institutional Review Board (Human Subjects) Yes No Yes No rese b site for information about specific research committees.
-Research Compliance: search.uark.edu/units/rscp/ e on file with the Office of Research Compliance before the degree will be tee approval may be used in the thesis/dissertation.
-Chair of the Committee: Date: Department Chair/Head:) Date: Approved:Off Date: ffice of the Graduate Dean Approved:Off This form is to be submitted to the Graduate School as) Date:
+Student's Name: ID Number:

+Degree Sought: Degree Program:

+Title of the thesis/dissertation to be applied toward th ne requirements of the degree and the degree program listed above:

+Will Research Committee Review Be Required?

+Disease Committee (December 2014) (This section must be completed.)
+Protocol #

+Biosafety Committee (Recombinant DNA) Yes No

+Animal Care and Use Committee Yes No Yes No

+Institutional Review Board (Human Subjects) Yes No

+Research Compliance: desearch.uark.edu/units/rscp/ be on file with the Office of Research Compliance before the degree will be dettee approval may be used in the thesis/dissertation.

+Chair of the Committee: Date:

+(signature

+Department Chair/Head:(signature Date:

+Approved: Date:

+C Office of the Graduate Dean

+This form is to be submitted to the Graduate School as soon as the thesis/dissertation topic has been established.
+Title changes may